UI and UX mean in digital age

 The collaborative design process also improves overall communication.
 In fact, without the cultivation of soft skills like communication, UX design may have a negative impact.
 The collaborative design allows teams to work together and acknowledge the value of each individual’s capabilities.
 In comparison, isolated UI/UX designers might be unaware of the big picture and lack skills that would improve the final design.

-But collaborative design requires maintaining continuous open communication between specialists.
+However, collaborative design requires maintaining continuous open communication between specialists.
 Once a group of experts comes together, there is a shared understanding of an issue that makes it easier to find the solution.

 User-centered design

 As the title suggests, the design philosophy caters to the needs of users.
 The idea is to roll out design elements that would be more convenient for users, ensure clear CTAs, and reduce the hierarchical steps.
 USD or user-centered design is ultimately an iterative design strategy.
-In this process, designers implement design changes that serve the interest of users.
+In this process, designers implement design changes that serve the interests of users.

 Data-driven design

 In the data-driven design process, UI/UX designers focus on data collection and data analysis.
 But different users also mean different types of data.
-Designers are aware of the fact that when they design complicated systems, it would involve users with diverse personas.
+Designers are aware of the fact that when they design complicated systems, it involves users with diverse personas.
 Whether it’s managers, analysts, or executives, each persona has its own data needs and workflow requirements.

 In the data-driven process, designers perform design on the basis of data research, observations, and findings.
 The good news is that UI/UX designers now understand that numbers tell an important story.
 The foundation of this design process revolves around the findings of collected data.
 In this process, designers reflect on the user behavior and data to make the right UI/UX design decisions.